What is the highest-paying symbol in Dragon Link?

 | Minor | Lands as a designated fireball during Hold & Spin | Fixed, moderate — typically 10x–50x the triggering bet |

-| Major | Lands as a designated fireball during Hold & Spin | Fixed, substantial — varies significantly by denomination |
+| Major | Lands as a designated fireball during Hold & Spin | Fixed, substantial — varies significantly by coin level |

-| Grand | Fill all 15 positions with fireballs/jackpots during Hold & Spin | Progressive — displayed on machine top screen; grows with play |
+| Grand | Fill all 15 positions with fireballs during Hold & Spin | Progressive — displayed on machine top screen; grows with play |

-Free Games scatter symbol
+Free Games Scatter Symbol

 The scatter symbol itself also has a paytable value (typically 2x for three of a kind, up to 100x for five of a kind scattered across any positions), though in practice the free games activation is its primary contribution to session value.